Police testimony will lead off panel’s first Jan. 6 hearing

 And if any witnesses resist, Thompson reiterated that he is willing to use the panel’s subpoena authority “to the fullest extent of the law.”

 He said the panel is hiring professional staff who will have the skills and experience to obtain and sort through vast amounts of data, and their work will continue through the summer break.
-At the Wednesday strategy session, he told his colleagues on the committee that “whatever recess you might have planned for August, you might have to reassess it.”
+At the strategy session on Wednesday, he told his colleagues on the committee that “whatever recess you might have planned for August, you might have to reassess it.”

 The committee is still deciding how much of its work will be done behind closed doors, Thompson said, as some witnesses may not want to testify in public and some information could be sensitive or classified.